ScrollKit 3.0

 The on-device configuration web page with dropdowns for colors, scroll speed, brightness, and parks

-Not sure which version you’re on, or want a hand upgrading?
+Not sure which version you’re on, or want a hand updating?
 Get in touch.
 Happy to help you through it.

 Want to see it in action first?